-- 1. ECDs will be placed in a central location during class time and may not be accessed by students except in the case that the TEACHER allows the ECD to be used for educational purposes. (if there is a medical reason to use an ECD, the school must be given notice by the parent/guardian). - 2.
-No earbuds, air pods or headphones will be allowed in class or hallways for ANY reason except in the case that the TEACHER requests the students use them.
+- 1. Cell phones will be placed in a central location during class time and may not be accessed by students except in the case that the TEACHER allows the phone to be used for educational purposes. (if there is a medical reason to use a cell phone, the school must be given notice by the parent/guardian - 2.
+No earbuds, air pods, or headphones will be allowed in class or hallways for ANY reason except in the case that the TEACHER requests the students use them.
 These can be confiscated in the same way that a cell phone can. - 3.
-The use of ECDs should be restricted to educational purposes only and must comply with state and federal laws, as well as the Student Code of Conduct. - 4.
-ECDs can only be accessed before school, after school, during lunch, or between classes.
+The use of cell phones should be restricted to educational purposes only and must comply with state and federal laws, as well as the Student Code of Conduct. - 4.
+Phones can only be accessed before school, after school, or during lunch. - 5.
+Phone calls, taking pictures, recording videos, and accessing social media sites are prohibited at all times during the school day.